IntelliTect-Samples/EWU-CSCD396-2023-Fall/Assignment2.md

 - You can test if your assignment will pass by running the PS script at Scripts/Assignment2Grading.ps1.
 Run your Assignment2.ps1 script to set local variables first.

+5. Please add jcurry9@ewu.edu as a contributor to your subscription, otherwise grading will not be possible.

 ## Extra Credit

 TBD